pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

-pretty much as freely as you like: you should not need to worry about changing a trait method to a ["loopified"][] default causing breakage elsewhere when compiling the crate graph (unless there is some potential interaction with specialization that I have not conidered).
+pretty much as freely as you like: you should not need to worry about changing a trait method to a ["loopified"][] default causing breakage elsewhere when compiling the crate graph (unless there is some potential interaction with specialization that I have not considered).

 If you apply the transformation repeatedly, it can often result in
 ```rust